-1. More opportunities during the school day for students to seek extra small group help from teachers and support staff, complete projects/homework and prepare for tests in a supervised setting.

-- 2. Flexibility and choice for students to seek individual or small group support from staff, time to work with peers on projects or independent study time to complete work. - 3.
+- 1. More opportunities during the school day for students to seek extra small group help from teachers and support staff, complete projects/homework and prepare for tests in a supervised setting. - 2.
+Flexibility and choice for students to seek individual or small group support from staff, time to work with peers on projects or independent study time to complete work. - 3.
 Staff advisement - 4.
-Time to focus on school wide initiatives and further learning around the MYP IB
+Time to focus on school wide initiatives - 5.
 For more information please check our school website.